 - The Indian Parliament has approved the Code on Social Security, 2020 which would impact the contributions by the company towards Provident Fund and Gratuity.
 The Ministry of Labour and Employment has released draft rules for the Code on Social Security, 2020 on November 13, 2020, and has invited suggestions from stakeholders which are under active consideration by the Ministry.
-The Group will assess the impact and its evaluation once the subject rules are notified and will give appropriate impact in its condensed interim consolidated financial statements in the period in which the Code becomes effective and the related rules to determine the financial impact are published. - The Parent Company has deposits of ₹ 430 Million with the financial institutions viz.
-Infrastructure Leasing & Financial Services Ltd. (IL&FS) and IL&FS Financial Services Ltd. (referred to as "IL&FS") Group") as on the balance sheet date.
+The Group will assess the impact and its evaluation once the subject rules are notified and will give appropriate impact in its condensed interim consolidated financial statements in the period in which the Code becomes effective and the related rules to determine the financial impact are published - The Parent Company has deposits of ₹ 430 Million with the financial institutions viz.
+Infrastructure Leasing & Financial Services Ltd. (IL&FS) and IL&FS Financial Services Ltd. (referred to as "IL&FS").
+Group") as on the balance sheet date.
 These were due for maturity from January 2019 to June 2019.
 In view of the uncertainty prevailing with respect to recovery of outstanding balances from IL&FS Group, Management of the Parent Company has fully provided for these deposits, along with interest accrued thereon till the date the deposits had become doubtful of recovery.
 The Management is hopeful of recovery though with a time lag.
-The Parent Company continues to monitor developments in the matter and is committed to take steps including legal action that may be necessary to ensure full recovery of the said deposits. - Finance costs include interest on lease liability of ₹ 41.26 Million under finance costs (Corresponding period: ₹ 24.78 Million / Previous year ₹ 137.86 Million) and notional interest on amounts due to 38 selling shareholders ₹ 15.87 Million (Corresponding period: ₹ 15.73 Million / Previous year ₹ 112.76 Million). - 39 The Group has working capital facilities from banks on the basis of security of trade receivables.
+The Parent Company continues to monitor developments in the matter and is committed to take steps including legal action that may be necessary to ensure full recovery of the said deposits. - Finance costs include interest on lease liability of ₹ 83,37 Million under finance costs (Corresponding period: ₹ 55,09 Million / Previous year ₹ 137,86 Million) and notional interest on amounts due to 38 selling shareholders ₹ 30.30 Million (Corresponding period: ₹ 31.46 Million / Previous year ₹ 112.76 Million). - 39 The Group has working capital facilities from banks on the basis of security of trade receivables.
 The quarterly statements of trade receivables filed by the Group with banks are in complete agreement - The Group has not received funds from any entities, including foreign entities (Funding Parties), with the understanding that the Group shall directly or indirectly, lend or invest in other persons or entities 40 by or on behalf of the Funding Party (Ultimate Beneficiaries).
-Further, the Group has not provided any guarantee, security on behalf of the Ultimate Beneficiaries - The condensed interim financial statements are presented in ₹ Million and decimal thereof except for per share information or as otherwise stated. - Previous period's / year's figures have been regrouped where necessary to conform to current period's classification.
+Further, the Group has not provided any guarantee, security on behalf of the Ultimate Beneficiaries. - During the quarter Persistent Systems Germany GMBH ('PSG') (a wholly owned subsidiary of Persistent Systems Limited) has entered into restructuring arrangement and accordingly wholly owned subsidiaries Youperience GMBH and Parx Consulting GmbH are merged into Persistent Systems Germany GMBH with effect from September 01, 2023.
+Since both the entities are under common control of PSG, it falls under purview of appendix C of Ind-AS 103 accordingly accounting is done under pooling of interest method. - The condensed interim financial statements are presented in ₹ Million and decimal thereof except for per share information or as otherwise stated. - Previous period's / year's figures have been regrouped where necessary to conform to current period's classification.
 The impact of this such regrouping is not material to condensed interim financial statements.

+SHASHI TADWALKAR Date: 2023.10.18

-SHASHI TADWALKAR Date: 2023.07.20 16:10:27 +05'30'
+Digitally signed by SHASHI TADWALKAR 16:36:29 +05'30'

-Place : Pune Date : July 20, 2023 For and on behalf of the Board of Directors of Persistent Systems Limited
+Place : Pune

+For and on behalf of the Board of Directors of Persistent Systems Limited